 - Abnormal bleeding – symptoms may be coughing up blood, throwing up blood (may look like coffee grounds), red or black tarry bowel movements, abnormally heavy menstrual flow, nosebleeds or any other unusual bleeding.

 - Osteonecrosis of the jaw.
 This is a breakdown of the jaw bone.
-This is a bad but rare health problem.
-Possible symptoms are:
+This is a serious but rare health problem.